Also known as: quadruped reach, opposite arm leg raise, quadruped extension, opposite limb raise, quadruped core exercise

 What are the benefits of the Bird Dog exercise?

-What common mistakes should I avoid when doing Bird Dog?
+What common mistakes should I avoid when doing Bird Dogs?

-How can I progress the Bird Dog or regress it if needed?
+How can I progress or regress the Bird Dog?